 Faults are important indicators of a server's performance.
 If the fault rate is high, you may need to adjust your pool size and check your hardware for issues.

 With Applications Manager's IBM i monitoring tool, get insights about the jobs running in your system-their status, the user, the CPU time, etc. With this information, identify long-running batch jobs, excessive number of jobs in job queues, and jobs that should be running but aren't, and take necessary actions to effectively improve server performance.

 With Applications Manager's IBM i system monitor, you can also become aware of the increasing load on your subsystems to avoid slow work performance in your server.

 Under some circumstances, the server writes a system problem report to the problem log/history log.
-You can identify these problems and attend to them to avoid their recurrence.
+You can identify these problems with our AS400 monitoring tool and attend to them to avoid their recurrence.